Nixie tube: Applications and lifetime

 Nixies were used as numeric displays in early digital voltmeters, multimeters, frequency counters and many other types of technical equipment.
 They also appeared in costly digital time displays used in research and military establishments, and in many early electronic desktop calculators, including the first: the Sumlock-Comptometer ANITA Mk VII of 1961 and even the first electronic telephone switchboards.
-Later alphanumeric versions in fourteen-segment display format found use in airport arrival/departure signs and stock ticker displays.
+Later alphanumeric versions in fourteen-segment display format found use in airport arrival/departure signs.
 Some elevators used Nixies to display floor numbers.

 Average longevity of Nixie tubes varied from about 5,000 hours for the earliest types, to as high as 200,000 hours or more for some of the last types to be introduced.
 There is no formal definition as to what constitutes "end of life" for Nixies, mechanical failure excepted.
 Some sources suggest that incomplete glow coverage of a glyph ("cathode poisoning") or appearance of glow elsewhere in the tube would not be acceptable.

 Nixie tubes are susceptible to multiple failure modes, including: